Introduction

 In the following example, we search for fuzzy association rules in

-those starting with "am" may appear in the antecedent; -
+"am"may appear in the antecedent; - columns starting with

-columns starting with "am" may appear in the consequent; -
+"am"may appear in the consequent; - minimum support is

 result <- dig_associations(fuzzy_mtcars,